Health & Safety

 Dear Students and Parents:

-I hope your semester abroad will be enriching and rewarding!
-With the start of fall semester, I want to take this opportunity to remind you that we're here to help in any way we can.
+I hope your program abroad will be enriching and rewarding!
+I want to take this opportunity to remind you that we're here to help in any way we can.
 I also have some issues concerning safety that I want to share with you.

-The developments in the world in the past few years provide a lot of uncertainty for many, and we recognize the need to address some of the concerns that surface from war, terrorist threats, and other international conflicts.
+The developments in the world in the past few years provide a lot of uncertainty for many, and we recognize the need to address some of the concerns that surface from a global pandemic, climate change, terrorist threats, and other international conflicts.
 We are informed by a variety of sources in making program security decisions.
 These include the U.S. Department of State, our partner institutions, overseas staff, our own (and other institutions') faculty and other experts, news media, and professional colleagues throughout the world.
+Our office also utilizes Alert Traveler to help both our office and the students themselves make informed decisions about travel, as well as to manage and track incidents abroad in real time.

 We believe that students who are overseas on our programs are safe.
 You are encouraged to stay in close contact with your resident directors, international offices and/or with host institution officials.
-Please verify that you have been registered with the local U.S. embassy or consulate.
-Locate the consulate nearest you and write, e-mail or call them to register.
+Please verify that you have been registered with the local U.S. embassy or consulate and be sure to download the Alert Traveler app on your phone prior to departure.

 Please contact us with your ideas, suggestions, questions, and concerns.
 The safety and security of all of our students is of primary importance.
 We want students to have safe, positive, and enriching study abroad experiences, and we believe that there is no better way to promote peace and understanding than to do what you are doing now as an international student ambassador.